jeremyKisner/streaming-daemon-generator/README.md

 # streaming-daemon-generator
-This service uses the [AudioCraft (by Meta)](https://audiocraft.metademolab.com) for AI music generation.
+This service uses [AudioCraft (by Meta)](https://audiocraft.metademolab.com) for AI music generation.
 It submits results to the [streaming-daemon](https://github.com/jeremyKisner/streaming-daemon).

 # Running Locally